5 Bathroom Lighting Mistakes to Avoid — Designers Advise How to Dodge The Most Common Problems

 Whether your bathroom is ultra petite or is on the more spacious side, it’s critical to ensure that it’s equipped with sufficient lighting to make getting ready a breeze.
 This element can help highlight the key design features in the room, ensure safety, and also conjure up a restful and luxurious mood.

-All in all, bathroom lighting needs to be well-planned and well-executed.
+All in all, bathroom lighting ideas need to be well-planned and well-executed.
 That being said, it's very easy to get this element wrong.
 And when you do, it can bring the whole design of the space down.

-To help you avoid falling into such traps, we asked designers to share the most common errors they see in bathroom lighting ideas, that can prevent this space from living up to its full potential.
+To help you avoid falling into such traps, we asked designers to share the most common bathroom mistakes they see when it comes to lighting, that can prevent this space from living up to its full potential.
 Here's what they had to say, and what they recommended you do instead.

 1. Installing One Single Light Above the Mirror